-Telehealth: When technology meets health care
+Telehealth: Technology meets health care

-How many times have you heard it said that the Internet has transformed modern life?
+How many times have you heard it said that the internet has transformed modern life?
 Indeed it's probably changed how you stay in touch with family and friends, purchase goods and services, and even search for information about health problems.